-- 1. The number of points specified in the "solver number experiment num" command is reduced by the number already available in the Experiments.PRE.case_name or AnalysisResults.PRE.case_name files. - 2.
-The files Experiments and AnalysisResults are synchronous, i.e. they will always have the same experiments after extraction of results.
-Both these files also mirror the result directories for a specific iteration. - 3.
-Design points that replicate the starting point are omitted.
+- 1. The files Experiments and AnalysisResults are synchronous, i.e. they will always have the same experiments after extraction of results.
+Both these files also mirror the result directories for a specific iteration. - 2.
+Design points that replicate the starting point are omitted during the sampling phase.